GAMIFICATION AGAINST CRIMINALITY

 Our Idea

 The idea of Neighbourhood developed in Ulriksbergskyrkan (UBK) in Växjö where it during the first years ran as a pilot-project and a pilot-study in collaboration with Erikshjälpen and Companion.
 Soon we also received support from Allmänna Arvsfonden to further develop our work and run it as a project with them during three years, which gave good results and a sustainable continuation.
-The work is still carried by Ulriksbergskyrkan today with big support from the civil society, the municipality and the business life.
+The work is still carried by Ulriksbergskyrkan today with big support from civil society, the municipality and the business life.

-In the encounters with our target group we quickly nailed it down to three focus areas where we saw a significant need for development for the youths personal success in the adult life.
+In the encounters with our target group we quickly nailed it down to three focus areas where we saw a significant need for development to benefit the youths personal success in the adult life.
 We call these: SCHOOL, WORK and CHARACTER, and for each focus area we have a general goal for our participants:

-2. Be equipped to manage a job
+- Work: To be equipped to manage a job

-3. Be able to deal with set-backs, conflicts and peer pressure in a constructive way
+- Character: To be able to deal with set-backs, conflicts and peer pressure in a constructive way

 To do that we have built our organization based on the already existing research about creating motivation.
 Today we work mainly with the theories about the salutogenic perspective (SOC – Aaron Antonovski), Gamification, The Marshmallow-test (Walter Mischel) and The Pygmalion Effect (Robert Rosenthal).